meunomeecris/catto/README.md

 ## Progress and Learning
 The evolution of Catto reflects my growth as an iOS Developer, allowing me to:
 - Improve understanding of architectures like MVVM.
+- Better understanding of Class and Structure usages.
 - Delegate responsibilities effectively between view models.
 - Gain a better understanding of @Environment and its usage in SwiftUI.
 - Explore different approaches for data persistence.